Testing for Differences in Stochastic Network Structure: Two empirical demonstrations

+The second demonstration is a test for link heterogeneity as described in Application 2 in Section 2.3.
+Households in a village are surveyed about multiple types of relationships.
+Different survey questions appear to reveal information about different types of connections between agents.
+The problem is to test whether the observed differences in the network structure induced by the different survey questions are statistically significant.

-The data for this demonstration comes from \cite{banerjee2013diffusion}, in which the researchers survey information about a dozen social and economic connections between households for $75$ villages in rural India.\footnote{ The data can be found at \url{https://hdl.handle.net/1902.1/21538}.} This demonstration uses data from the $N = 77$ households in village $10$ and compares the social network in which two households are linked if a member of one of the households indicates that they ``engage socially'' with a member of the other household to the economic network in which two households are linked if a member of one of the households indicates that they ``borrow money from,'' ``borrow kerosene or rice from,'' ``lend kerosene or rice to,'' or lend money to'' a member of the other household.
-Table 3 contains the same summary statistics for the two networks as given in Table 1.
+The data comes from \cite{banerjee2013diffusion}, who survey information about a dozen social and economic connections between households for $75$ villages in rural India.\footnote{ The data can be found at \url{https://hdl.handle.net/1902.1/21538}.} This demonstration uses data from the $77$ households in village $10$ and compares the social network in which two households are linked if a member of one of the households indicates that they ``engage socially'' with a member of the other household to the economic network in which two households are linked if a member of one of the households indicates that they ``borrow money from,'' ``borrow kerosene or rice from,'' ``lend kerosene or rice to,'' or lend money to'' a member of the other household.

-Table 3 describes two key differences between the social and economic networks.
-The first difference is that the surveyed households have (on average) approximately one more economic link than social link (five instead of four links).
+Panel B of Table 1 describes the same statistics as Panel A, but for this second application.
+It shows two main differences between the social and economic networks.
+The first difference is that the surveyed households have on average approximately one more economic link than social link.
 The second difference is that there is more clustering in the economic network.
-Table 4 below demonstrates that these differences are unlikely to be explained by the same random graph model.
+Table 2 demonstrates that these differences are unlikely to be generated by the same random graph model.

-Table 4 contains the same information as Table 2 but for the \cite{banerjee2013diffusion} data.
+Panel B of Table 2 describes the same tests as Panel A, but for this second application.
 It indicates that the differences between the average degrees and clustering coefficients of the two networks are unlikely to be explained by the null hypothesis.
-However, this difference would not be detected by a reasonably-sized test based on the $2\to2$ norm because $T_{2\to2}(D_{1},D_{2})$ is in roughly the third quartile of its reference distribution.
-On the other hand, $S_{\infty\to1}$ is firmly in the upper decile of its reference distribution, and so this test statistic provides more evidence against the null hypothesis.
+However, this difference would not be detected by a reasonably-sized test based on the $2\to2$ norm because $T_{2\to2}(D_{1},D_{2})$ is in the third quartile of its reference distribution.
+On the other hand, $S_{\infty\to1}$ is firmly in the upper decile of its reference distribution, and so this test statistic provides evidence against the null hypothesis.